 Driving to Nationals Park isn’t the worst as big city ballparks go, but it’s expensive, and chances are you’ll be sitting in traffic if you don’t arrive early.
 Most people recommend the Metro, but we’ll cover all the bases here.
 (Check out this post if you’re coming from Baltimore.)

-The Navy Yard – Ballpark station on the Green Line of the Metro (officially the WMATA, but it’s the Metro to everyone here) is just steps away from the ballpark.
-It’s also a neat approach, probably by design, with the inside of the ballpark in full view from Half Street and a plethora of cheap vendors lining the path to the entrance.
+The Navy Yard – Ballpark station on the Green Line of the Metro (officially the WMATA, but it’s called the Metro by everyone here) is just steps away from the ballpark.
+It’s also a neat approach, probably by design, with the inside of the ballpark in full view from Half Street and a plethora of cheap peanuts and non-alcoholic drinks vendors lining the path to the entrance.
 It’s baseball as it should be.

 You’ll need a “SmarTrip” card both to ride the trains and pay for parking at a station.
 Needless to say, have enough value on it for the trip back, rather than wait in line behind folks who can’t figure out the machine.
-(There’s always one.)
+(There’s always one, take it from me.)
 Parking at Metro stations is relatively inexpensive and free on weekends.

 Book your ideal Nationals Park parking spot ahead of time…with my friends at ParkWhiz!